 Potential topics to address in your business use policy include:

-–Who handles the scheduling of the aircraft
+–Who handles the scheduling of the aircraft & what information must be submitted to schedule a flight

 –How many senior executives can be on the same flight